-- (1) A motion for leave to file amicus brief must be submitted to the Clerk of Court in conventional form and must be served in conventional form on counsel for each party. - (2) The motion must: - (A) comply with L.R.
+- (1) A motion for leave to file amicus brief must be served on each party and submitted to the Clerk of Court in conventional form. - (2) The motion must: - (A) comply with L.R.
 7.1(b) and (c); - (B) include, if the amicus is a corporation, a disclosure statement like that required of parties by Fed.
 R. Civ.
-P. 7.1(a); - (C) state why the amicus is interested in the matter; and - (D) state why an amicus brief is desirable and relevant, including why the parties cannot adequately address the matter.
+P. 7.1(a); - (C) state why the amicus is interested in the matter; and - (D) state why an amicus brief is desirable and relevant, including why the parties cannot adequately address the matter. - (3) Parties to the case may respond to the motion within fourteen days of its electronic filing by the Clerk.
+There shall be no further briefing.

-- (3) Parties to the case may respond to the motion within fourteen days of its electronic filing by the Clerk.
-There shall be no further briefing. - (c) Leave to File.
+(c) Leave to File.
 If leave is granted, the amicus must file the brief and any other submissions electronically.